microsoft/Kusto-Query-Language/doc/not-endswith-cs-operator.md

 ---
 title: The case-sensitive !endswith_cs string operator - Azure Data Explorer
-description: This article describes the case-sensitive !endswith_cs string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/30/2021
+description: Learn how to use the !endswith_cs string operator to filter data that doesn't contain a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 01/10/2023
 ---
 # !endswith_cs operator